mogita/todo-backend-express-knex/docs/technical-design.md

   - Document design decisions and their rationale
   - Keep a record of rejected alternatives and why

-### 5.3 CI/CD Pipeline
+### 6.3 CI/CD Pipeline

 - **Continuous Integration**
-  - Run linting and type checking on all pull requests
+  - Automated code quality checks on pull requests
-  - Execute unit and integration tests
+  - Test execution with reporting
-  - Enforce code coverage thresholds
+  - Security scanning for vulnerabilities

 - **Continuous Deployment**
   - Automated deployment to staging environment after PR merge
   - Manual approval for production deployments
   - Automated rollback capability for failed deployments

-### 5.4 Security Standards
+### 6.4 Security Standards

 - **Authentication & Authorization**
   - Use JWT with appropriate expiration times